 If the camera issue is not faced in this mode, then some third-party app is causing this issue.
 Uninstall apps one by one until you figure out which one is causing the issue.
 You may start with those you installed right before the issue with the camera started.

 Solution 5: Wipe Cache partition

-- Next press down the Home, Power, and Volume up button altogether for few second till the phone vibrates
+- Next press down the Home, Power, and Volume up button altogether for a few seconds till the phone vibrates

 - Release the power key as the phone vibrates but keep pressing the other two keys

-- After few second you will see the Android system recovery screen
+- After a few second you will see the Android system recovery screen

-- Make use of Volume down button to highlight ‘Wipe Cache partition’
+- Make use of the Volume down button to highlight ‘Wipe Cache partition’

-- Use power key to select that option
+- Use the power key to select that option

 - Next, go for rebooting the system.